amy12xx/amy12xx.github.io/docs/_posts/2023-07-26-verbosity-bias-llms.md

 ---

-# Comparing verbosity bias in Human and LLM based evaluators
-Much has been reported recently about biases in LLM based evaluators - for instance, LLM’s have been reported to exhibit position bias favoring options in earlier positions over others [[1]](#references) [[2]](#references) [[3]](#references), verbosity bias favoring more verbose outputs [[4](#references), diversity bias favoring outputs using higher number of distinct tokens, and bias towards LLM-based outputs [[5]](#references).
+Much has been reported recently about biases in LLM based evaluators - for instance, LLM’s have been reported to exhibit position bias favoring options in earlier positions over others [[1]](#references) [[2]](#references) [[3]](#references), verbosity bias favoring more verbose outputs [[4]](#references), diversity bias favoring outputs using higher number of distinct tokens, and bias towards LLM-based outputs [[5]](#references).
 These have often been used as a critique of such approaches.
 In addition, the most common method of validating automated metrics is their correlation with human judgement.
 It’s worthwhile, then, to ask the question: Do humans suffer from the same biases?

-In this micro-post, I dig into the verbosity bias on two benchmarks: The first, a task of miscellaneous prompts from the MT-bench [4] dataset.
+In this micro-post, I dig into the verbosity bias on two benchmarks: The first, a task of miscellaneous prompts from the MT-bench [[4]](#references) dataset.
 MT-bench contains 3.3K pairwise human preferences on model outputs from 6 strongly performing large language models - GPT-4, GPT-3.5, Claud-v1, Vicuna-13B, Alpaca-13B, and LLaMA-13B, which have been annotated for preference by graduate students with expertise on 8 topics (writing, roleplay, extraction, reasoning, math, coding, STEM, humanities/social science).
-A second, a news summarization benchmark, using a dataset of preferences over LLM generated summaries and high-quality summaries for news articles written by freelance writers [6].
-A reasonable hypothesis is that while humans (and LLMs) might lean towards verbosity in descriptive tasks, brevity is a reasonable preference of a summarization task.
+A second, a news summarization benchmark, using a dataset of preferences over LLM generated summaries and high-quality summaries for news articles written by freelance writers [[6]](#references).
+A reasonable hypothesis is that while humans (and LLMs) might lean towards verbosity in descriptive tasks, brevity is a reasonable preference on a summarization task.

 ### Experiments exploring verbosity bias in human and LLM evals

 LLM’s have been found to favor longer, more verbose responses, compared to shorter alternatives.

 In order to examine verbosity bias, we first tokenize (by simply splitting-on-space) the text, and compute the length of tokens in the winning generated outputs.
 In cases of a tie in the evaluation, we randomly select one of the model outputs as winner for computing its token length.
 A binary flag is set to record when a longer winning token length is preferred over a losing token length.

+#### On MT-Bench prompts

 We compare the model generated outputs in MT-bench evaluated by human experts and GPT-4, and find that the rate of preferring longer generated text outputs is nearly the same by both, while being slightly higher for GPT-4 *(Human eval - 61.22% versus GPT-4 eval - 65.95%)*.
 In most cases, it is natural to assume that longer generations convey more information or are perceived as better, but this may not necessarily be accurate.